calliope-project/calliope/doc/user/running.rst

 Overrides
 ---------

-There are two ways to apply override groups interactively:
+There are two ways to apply overrides interactively:

 1. By setting the `override_file` argument analogously to use in the command-line tool, e.g.: